 When creating a second quorum service, you must follow all of the requirements for the network and quorum placement.
 If both nodes can communicate with each other and with the same quorum server (either the preferred or alternate quorum server), the system can maintain VM redundancy, even if one quorum connection is lost.
 Preferred quorum server selection occurs when both nodes have access to each other and to the preferred quorum server.
 Thus, if the preferred quorum service is lost at the same time a node is lost, the remaining node shuts down the VM even if a second, non-preferred quorum service is available.
-However, if the preferred quorum service is lost before a node is lost, and if both nodes can continue to contact the alternate quorum server, the selection is moved to the alternate quorum server.
+However, if the preferred quorum server, the selection is noved to the alternate quorum server.
 Fault handling occurs in a context of the selected quorum server only.